This in-depth guide will compare the most popular free blog sites so you can choose the right platform for you.

-Imagine being able to start your own blog for free, with absolutely no money required?
+Imagine being able to start a blog for free, with absolutely no money required?
 Talk about a frugal dream come true!

-Let’s get into it, here are the top blogger platforms that deserve your consideration when trying to choose how and where to start your blog.
+Let’s get into it, here are the top blogger platforms that deserve your consideration when trying to choose how to create a blog for free.

 There are two versions of it, a free one and a paid one.
 You know, just to make starting a blog super confusing!
 I’ll explain the difference between the two versions in a very unique way, to clear things up for you.
 I’ll also go into more detail in the post below too!